IBM/BluePic/README.md

 #### 8. Create an application instance on Facebook

-In order to have the iOS application authenticate with Facebook, you must create an application instance on Facebook's website.
+In order to have the iOS application authenticate with Facebook, you must create an application instance on Facebook's website as described below:

 1. Go to [Facebook's Quick Start for iOS](https://developers.facebook.com/quickstarts/?platform=ios) page.
 Type `BluePic` as the name of your new Facebook app and click the `Create New Facebook App ID` button.